-- by starting the system from the installation CD (or a mounted ISO) of the new version.
+- By starting the system from the installation CD (or USB flash disk or a mounted ISO) of the new version.
 The installation process is identical with the process of a new installation with an the only exception that at the start the installer asks you whether to execute an upgrade (any existing data will be kept) or a new installation (all configuration files, statistics, logs, etc will be removed).
 For details, see chapter 2.6. - by update checker in the Kerio Control Administration interface.
 For details, refer to chapter 19.2